 Veterans Strengthening America The American Legion is the nation's largest and most influential organization of U.S. veterans.
-Today, it counts 1.6 million members who support their communities in more than 12,000 posts worldwide.
-Since COVID-19 disrupted the American way of life in 2020, American Legion members from coast to coast have responded to the call to serve their communities.
-While adhering to social-distancing guidelines, Legionnaires provided meals to community members.
-American Legion posts served as blood-donation centers.
-Legion Family members created mini-parades to wish happy birthdays to veterans who were isolated in their homes.
-American Legion members distributed masks and other personal protection equipment to health-care workers.
-Whenever their communities called, The American Legion responded.
+Today, it accounts for 1.5 million members who support their communities in nearly 12,000 posts worldwide.
 Since its 1919 founding, The American Legion has been a staunch advocate for veterans, military members, their families and the communities in which they reside.
-It ushered in the modern VA, drafted and drove passage of the GI Bill and updates, and brought into existence dozens of health-care benefits for veterans.
+It helped create the Department of Veterans Affairs, drafted and drove passage of the GI Bill and updates, and brought into existence dozens of health-care benefits for veterans, including the PACT Act to provide health-care service and disability compensation to millions of veterans suffering from toxic exposures.
+Additionally, American Legion accredited service officers provide free representation for veterans and their families applying for disability benefits, survivor assistance, GI Bill opportunities and more.
+They secure billions in claims assistance each year.
 Every day, The American Legion works on behalf of U.S. servicemembers.
 It is recognized as a leader in transition assistance from military to civilian life, providing resources for careers, education and more.
+Other priorities:

-Other priorities: - Volunteering: Members log millions of community service hours as VA volunteers, and more than \$1.5 million is raised annually to assist VA hospitals. - Mentoring: In the 1920s, The American Legion played a key role in creating the U.S. Flag Code.
-Today, Legionnaires teach schoolchildren, Scouts and other youth groups the history of the American flag as well as how to properly fold and care for it. - Giving: The Legion raises funds to award scholarships, provide support for wounded servicemembers and distribute emergency aid to disaster victims.
+- Volunteering: The American Legion has supported and actively participated in the VA Voluntary Service program since it began in 1946.
+Today, 30,000 volunteers serve nearly 700,000 hours annually at various VA medical centers. - Mentoring: In the 1920s, The American Legion played a key role in creating the U.S. Flag Code.
+Today, Legionnaires teach schoolchildren, Scouts and other youth groups the history of the American flag, how to show respect for it, as well as how to properly fold and care for it. - Giving: The Legion raises funds to award scholarships, provide support for wounded servicemembers and distribute emergency aid to disaster victims.